 I’ll let Amazon explain:

-So basically, regular people who love to get free stuff thrown at them and leave their impartial opinion about that free stuff on the internet.
+So basically, regular people love to get free stuff thrown at them and leave their impartial opinion about that free stuff on the internet.

 Their reviews are clearly marked at the top, so customers know the review is from the Vine program.
 Which I guess may carry more weight, assuming the customer even knows what the Vine program is.